DavidJentes/websitedesign2025/index.md

 Dr. Livingstone had a very eventful life, from [growing up poor and working in a cotton mill]({% post_url 2025-01-22-the-birth-of-a-hero %}) to having a journalist track him down in the jungle.
 These events make a very enjoyable story, whether you read it from start to finish or just read parts of it.
 Even the most boring parts of his life can be made into a great story!

 His story can be read in the form of [blog posts on this website]({{ "blog" | relative_url }}).
-I pray that his story will inspire you and God will use this site to encourage someone.
+I pray that his story will inspire you and God will use this site to encourage you.